 How any hours, including editing, do you spend on each wedding?

-For a full day’s event, there’s average of three hours of prep prior to your event.
+For a full day’s event, there’s average of four hours of prep prior to your event.
 Eight to ten hours of actual coveratge on the wedding day.
 And at least twelve hours of editing.
 I’d say 25 to 30 hours per wedding.

 Who is your second photographer?